Many labor leaders know we must transition to a green energy economy, sooner rather than later if we are to avoid fratricide.

-That is why I-180 has sections 10 through 20 in it — to aid in the retraining of displaced fossil fuel and transportation workers while providing them with unemployment benefits 20% above the benefit they would normally receive after losing a job due to the transition to clean energy.
-I-180 also provides pension security for displaced fossil fuel workers if the companies they work for fail to make good on pension promises.
-You may see Initiative sections 10 through 20 at this link.
+That is why the Initiative has sections 14 through 20 in it — to aid in the retraining of displaced fossil fuel and transportation workers while providing them with unemployment benefits 20% above the benefit they would normally receive after losing a job due to the transition to clean energy.
+The Initiative also provides pension security for displaced fossil fuel workers if the companies they work for fail to make good on pension promises.
+You may see Initiative sections 14 through 20 at this link.

 DEVELOPING RENEWABLE POWER NOW CREATES MORE JOBS THAN DEVELOPING FOSSIL-FUEL-FIRED ELECTRIC GENERATION

 Wind, solar, geothermal, & hydropower combined accounted for 84.1 % of the new US electric generating capacity (1,900 MW) in the first four months of 2015.
 Five natural gas units provided the rest.

 Between January 2011 and the end of 2014, the U.S. added roughly 170,000 new natural resources and mining jobs, according to the payroll processing firm, ADP.
 But between the start of 2015 and June 30, 2015, roughly 76,000 of those jobs were eliminated.